 Although thyroid dysfunction is not frequent, thyroid hormone and thyroid antibodies are possibly involved in the pathogenesis of IIP and evaluation of thyroid function and thyroid antibody is clinically useful to identify the clinical phenotype of IIP with autoimmune features.

-This study was partly supported by a grant to the Diffuse Lung Diseases Research Group from the Ministry of Health, Labour and Welfare, Japan.
+Funding: This study was partly supported by a grant to the Diffuse Lung Diseases Research Group from the Ministry of Health, Labour and Welfare, Japan.